Norwegians begin voting in election centred on oil, equality - NewsBreak

 OSLO, Sept 12 (Reuters) - Norwegians went to the polls on Sunday for the first of two days of voting in a parliamentary election dominated by the widening gap between rich and poor, climate change and how the oil-producing nation should adapt to the energy transition.

 The man projected to become prime minister after the Sept.
-12-13 ballot, Labour leader Jonas Gahr Stoere, has pledged to address inequality here by offering tax relief for low- and middle-income families and hiking rates for the rich.
+12-13 ballot, Labour leader Jonas Gahr Stoere, has pledged to address inequality by offering tax relief for low- and middle-income families and hiking rates for the rich. read more

 The wealthiest 1% of Norwegians pay a lower income tax rate than do those earning a median salary, according to Statistics Norway, while the proportion of children persistently living in low-income households grew from 3.3% in 2001 to 11.7% in 2019.